 City postpones pilot project allowing alcohol in parks

-The City of Calgary's alcohol in the parks pilot project will launch June 1 through September 7.
-Calgarians will be able to drink alcohol at 30 designated picnic tables at different parks
+The City of Calgary's alcohol in the parks pilot project was launched June 1 through Sept.
+7. Calgarians were able to drink alcohol at 30 designated picnic tables at different parks

 No alcohol will be allowed in Calgary Parks until next summer.